Ray Gallardo

-Ray Gallardo is an American film director and cinematographer known for his direction of Cafe Con Leche, Callejero, Above the Tin, Entrenched: Prologue and his cinematography in Friend of the World and The Fifth of November.
+Raymund Gallardo is an American filmmaker who directed the films At the Frontera (2018) and Callejero (2015) and was the cinematographer for the films Friend of the World (2020), The Fifth of November (2018) and Touch (2022).

 Career

+Direction

 In 2015, Gallardo's film Callejero, an underground fighting drama film featuring Carlos Palomino and Yaqui López, screened at the San Diego Latino Film Festival.
-His next film Cafe Con Leche, starring Gerardo Teracena and Nina Senicar, was listed in the product guide for Screen International at Toronto International Film Festival in 2017 and premiered at ArcLight Hollywood in 2018.
+His next film Cafe Con Leche, also known as At the Frontera, starred Gerardo Teracena and Nina Senicar.
+It was listed in the product guide for Screen International at Toronto International Film Festival in 2017 and premiered at ArcLight Hollywood in 2018.

 Gallardo directed Above the Tin, a 2018 film made in San Diego about squash among underprivileged teens.
-In 2019, he was the cinematographer for The Fifth of November, a film starring Qurrat Ann Kadwani that is about the emotional distress from mass shootings.
-Gallardo directed Entrenched: Prologue, a PTSD awareness film that premiered at San Diego International Film Festival and was nominated for Best Art Design at Oceanside International Film Festival.
-In 2020, Gallardo handled the cinematography for Friend of the World.
+In 2019, he directed Entrenched: Prologue, a PTSD awareness film that premiered at San Diego International Film Festival and was nominated for Best Art Design at Oceanside International Film Festival.
+Gallardo's production company Infrastructure Productions has assisted with short advertisements for Horrible Imaginings Film Festival.

+At the Frontera

+At the Frontera, also known as Café Con Leche, is a 2019 action crime thriller film written by Wesley Adkins, Ray Gallardo, Martin Santander and directed by Gallardo.
+Principal photography took place in February 2015 in Mexico City and Houston.
+The film language is entirely in English for international marketing purposes.
+Actress Mónica Sánchez Navarro acted with both of her daughters in the film.
+Marie Adler says the film is "timely and relevant" due to the Latin American immigration laws.
+In an interview, Santander talked about writing the female characters in the script "strong and independent."
+The film was listed in the product guide for Screen International at Toronto International Film Festival in 2017 before holding its world premiere on January 25, 2018, at ArcLight Hollywood.
+It had a limited theatrical run in Los Angeles on January 31, 2019, and the following week in Charlotte, North Carolina.

+Cinematography

+In 2019, Gallardo was the cinematographer for Buy Roses for Me with Jon Allen and The Fifth of November starring Qurrat Ann Kadwani.
+The following year, he handled the cinematography for Friend of the World starring Nick Young and Alexandra Slade.
 Film critics praised his lensing and use of lighting.
 Director Brian Patrick Butler said Gallardo's use of lighting was crucial for classic black and white photography.
-Gallardo’s production company Infrastructure Productions has assisted with short advertisements for Horrible Imaginings Film Festival.
+In 2022, he worked as the cinematographer for Touch starring Eva Ceja and Randy Davison.